NFL Mock Draft 2018: Browns trade pick to Cardinals; Jets' big move lands Josh Rosen

 The whole dynamic of the top 10 picks of April's NFL Draft changed on Saturday thanks to the Jets and Colts.

 After an aggressive trade up with Indianapolis, the Jets' trade will send non-quarterback prospects dropping down the board.
-You've got to respect the boldness of GM Mike Maccagnan and head coach Todd Bowles, who likely need a solid season to keep their jobs, and if Gang Green's front office hits on its signal-caller selections, everything will be alright in Florham Park.
+You've got to respect the boldness of GM Mike Maccagnan and head coach Todd Bowles, who likely need a solid season to keep their jobs, and if Gang Green's front office hits on its signal-caller selection, everything will be alright in Florham Park.

-Of course, if the quarterbacks don't pan out, the Jets will likely have to hit the reset button once again.
+Of course, if the quarterback doesn't pan out, the Jets will likely have to hit the reset button once again.

 Will another team jump them to get to No. 2?
 Will the Giants take a quarterback in that spot?